sst/guide/_chapters/unit-tests-in-serverless.md

 title: Unit Tests in Serverless
 date: 2021-07-17 00:00:00
 lang: en
-description:
+description: In this chapter we look at how to test the infrastructure and the Lambda functions in our serverless app.
+We use SST's built in test command to help us write and run our tests.
 ref: unit-tests-in-serverless
 comments_id: unit-tests-in-serverless/173
 ---

 Our serverless app is made up of two big parts; the code that defines our infrastructure and the code that powers our Lambda functions.
 We'd like to be able to test both of these.

 On the infrastructure side, we want to make sure the right type of resources are being created.
-So we don't mistakingly deploy some updates that we shouldn't.
+So we don't mistakingly deploy some updates.

 On the Lambda function side, we have some simple business logic that figures out exactly how much to charge our user based on the number of notes they want to store.
 We want to make sure that we test all the possible cases for this before we start charging people.

-SST comes with built in support for tests.
+SST comes with built in support for writing and running tests.
 It uses [Jest](https://jestjs.io) internally for this.

-### Testing CDK infrastructure
+### Testing CDK Infrastructure

 Let's start by writing a test for the CDK infrastructure in our app.
 We are going to keep this fairly simple for now.